Becoming a Clinical Supervisor FAQs

 In order to train veterinary nurses, veterinary practices have to first be approved as either a Training and Assessment Practice (TP) or an Auxiliary Training Practice (aTP,) by an Approved Centre (Primary Centre).
 If your practice is not an approved TP or aTP, read more about the approval process.

-If your practice is an approved TP or aTP, in order to become a clinical coach you will need to attend a one day training course which will cover the use of the NPL as well as lots of best practice information and tips on coaching/mentoring your student.
+If your practice is an approved TP or aTP, in order to become a clinical supervisor you will need to attend a one day training course which will cover the use of the NPL/ePortfolio as well as lots of best practice information and tips on coaching/mentoring your student.
 You will then be required to attend a standardisation event every 12 months to maintain your currency.
 Both of these courses are free to our TPs or to clinical coaches who support our students.

-Clinical coaches must provide evidence of clinical coach training and a copy of their CV and job description, to show their clinical experience.
+Clinical supervisors must provide evidence of clinical coach training and a copy of their CV and job description, to show their clinical experience.
 Evidence of Continuing Professional Development (CPD) will also be requested at regular intervals by the practice’s Quality Assurance Supervisor.

 Book your place today